hashmeet02/Hashmeet-Singh-Saini/README.md

 # Hey 👋!
 Hashmeet here.
 ![logo](/logo3.png)

-##### I am Hashmeet Singh Saini, a 4<sup>th</sup> semester Computer Programming and Analysis student in Seneca College.
+I am Hashmeet Singh Saini, starting my 4<sup>th</sup> semester Computer Programming and Analysis student in Seneca College coming winter.
 I am a passionate full-stack developer with a love for clean looking softwares.
 My love for programming has enabled me to have a peek at the backstage of the softwares I always have appreciated.

 ### CURRENTLY
+- 💻Learning in Co-op position of Automation Engineer in Ministry of Public and Business Service Delivery since September.
 - 👔Working as a Research Assistant at Seneca College, to develop an AWS Data Lake to manage internal and smart building data for Andorix.
-- 💻Excited to start my Co-op position of Automation Engineer in Ministry of Public and Business Service Delivery.
 - 🎓Finished my program's 4th semester and awarded with President's Honours List for 4.0 GPA in all courses in the first 3 semesters.

 ### LANGUAGES AND TOOLS